 Jim Zaczek, Ph.D.

-Building Location: Agriculture Building, Room 184-A
+Location: Agriculture Building, Room 186-B

 Dr. Zaczek's research encompasses the biology, ecology, and genetics of trees with emphasis on oak; restoration and regeneration ecology of hardwood forest ecosystems; stand dynamics in old growth hardwood forests; ontogenetic changes in trees; propagation of recalcitrant woody plants.
 Current research emphasis focuses on the restoration of giant cane (Arundinaria gigantea) habitat including the propagation, establishment, growth, and canebrake development.
+He has received a total of $8.9 million in research grant funding as of the fall of 2020, from 54 separate contracts.
+Dr. Zaczek is currently the Principal Investigator for Investigating Native Bamboo Management Practices for Nursery Sustainability, Lakeshore Conservation and Habitat Restoration, a project funded for the years 2019-2023 by the McIntire-Stennis Cooperative Forestry Research Grant, National Institute of Food and Agriculture’s (NIFA) United States Department of Agriculture (USDA).

 - Ecology of North American Forests